NguyenThuan-data/Thuan_Nguyen_Portfolio/index.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: single
+layout: splash
 author_profile: true
 ---
 <span style = "font-size: 20px">kia Ora, I'm Thuan Nguyen
 I'm a passionate and curious student pursuing a degree that doule majors in Data Science and Cyber Security.
 I thrive on turning complex problems into easy-approach solutions.
 My goal is to leverage my skills in Data, Cyber and my love for learning to contribute to meaningful projects.

-Below you'll find a selection of projects I've worked on, including coursework projects and personal projects.
-Feel free to explore them and get in touch!</span>
+<span style = "font-size: 20px">Below you'll find a selection of projects I've worked on, including coursework projects and personal projects.
+Feel free to explore them and get in touch!

 ## Data Science Projects
 ### [Project 1: Walmart Sales Analysis](https://github.com/NguyenThuan-data/Walmart_Sales_Analysis)